movsic08/Theses-E-Vault-Capstone-Project-/README.md

   npm install
   composer install
 ```
 PLEASE MAKE SURE THE STORAGE IS BINDED CORRECTLY, ELSE SOME FUNCTIONS AND DATA DUMP WILL NOT LOAD.
+To get the Data dump, contact the developer (me), to get the link of data dump files.
+After receiving the copy thru link, extract the folder in /storage and extract the following folder: sql, watermarks, PDF_uploads.
+These folders should be inside the /storage.

 Import the database (sql file) for faster and smooth use of the system.
-- The SQL dump file can be found in the folder "public/assets/sql/".
+- The SQL dump file can be found in the folder "storage/sql/".
 You  need to use MySQl to import the database.
 THIS IS MUST, WITHOUT IMPORTING THE SQL DUMP YOU CAN'T USE THE FUNCTIONALITY OF THE SYSTEM SINCE I DIDN'T USED SEEDER FOR THIS.

 Start the server